MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/create-product-hierarchy.md

 ms.dyn365.ops.version: Release 10.0.8

 ---
-# Create a new Commerce product hierarchy
+# Create a new product hierarchy

 [!include [banner](includes/banner.md)]

-This topic describes how to create a new Commerce   product hierarchy in Microsoft Dynamics 365 Commerce.
+This topic describes how to create a new product hierarchy in Microsoft Dynamics 365 Commerce.

 ## Overview